The Greatest Medieval Masoretic Pentateuch: The Lailashi Codex—the Crown of Georgian Jewry

 Professor David Stern, Harry Starr Professor of Classical and Modern Hebrew and Jewish Literature, Professor of Comparative Literature at the Near Eastern Languages and Civilizations Department, Harvard University, USA

-Front Cover of the Book (Hardcover)
+Front Cover Image (Hardcover)

-Back Cover of the Book (Hardcover)
+Back Cover Image (Hardcover)

 The book is available for order in all major bookshops, including Blackwell’s, Waterstones, and Amazon.